 Violets (Viola odorata, V. sororia) are not only lovely to look at, but are cooling and healing.

-The leaves and flowers are all edible and are traditionally used in fighting chronic diseases such as oral cancer and fibrocystic breast disease.
+The leaves and flowers are edible food herbs and are traditionally used in fighting eczema, chronic diseases, and oral or breast cancer.

 1. Violet Leaf Infused Oil

-This violet leaf infused oil can be massaged directly onto dry, irritated skin or used as an ingredient in recipes for salves, lotions, creams, lip balms, soaps and lotion bars.
+This violet leaf infused oil can be massaged directly onto dry, irritated skin or used as an ingredient in recipes for salves, lotions, creams, lip balms, soaps, and lotion bars.

 If you don’t have violet leaves where you live, you can purchase dried from Mountain Rose Herbs.

 To make it, fill a canning jar about half-way with dried violet leaves.
 Cover with about twice as much as your favorite carrier oil, or to the top of the jar.
-(Suggested oils include sunflower, olive, sweet almond, apricot kernel, avocado, hemp and so forth.)
+(Suggested oils include sunflower, olive, sweet almond, apricot kernel, avocado, hemp, and so forth.)

 For a quick infusion: Set the uncovered jar down into a small saucepan filled with a few inches of water.
 Heat over a low burner for a few hours, keeping a close eye that the water doesn’t evaporate out.
 Remove from heat and strain.
 The quick infusion is the best way to infuse coconut oil.

 For a slower, more traditional infusion: Cap the jar of dried violet leaves and oil and tuck away in a cabinet for around 4 to 6 weeks, shaking occasionally as you remember to.
 When the infusing time has passed, strain.